rxrc/archrc/README.md

 # pacman -Su
 ```

-If this repository or any of the Bower dependencies are private,
+If this repository or any of the dependencies are private,
 generate an ssh key pair with

 ```